 Earlier, on Saturday 28th October 2002 (and the repeat on 28th December 2002), the first clip to be shown on Denis Norden's outtake show More Kids From Alright On The Night was of What's Up Doc?
 The presenters got Lulu to give a shout out to a girl from Coventry who was ill, then realised that the card had been misread and she was not ill but 11!

 What I liked most about What's Up Doc? was the huge array of bizarre puppets/ costumed characters who popped throughout each show.
 There were almost too many for the programme to handle.
 Some interacted with the presenters and guests and each other, some didn't.
 They filled the shows with surreal humour, parodies and risqué dialogue that put What's Up Doc? in a league of its own.
-They inspired me so much that I sent in a letter with little presents stuck on for each character; and Andy Crane read the letter out!
-Here's what I can remember about them:

 The Wolves (Bro & Bro)

 The most frequently appearing characters were these two wolf brothers.
 They spent most sketches enticing children or guests then eating them, dragging them below the screen in a flurry of growling and clothes.
 At some point their voices changed.
 After a while, they got their own spin-off show on CITV.
-Apparently, their double act was recreated as the leprechauns on BBC’s Live And Kicking.
+Their double act was recreated as the leprechauns on BBC’s Live And Kicking.
 Clip

 A rotund, human-sized French frog (I didn't get it at the time), complete with beret and striped shirt.
 He used a wheelchair, presumably because something happened to his legs.
 (Again, I didn't get it at the time.)
 He was a chef, and occasionally presented a cooking segment.
 He also liked to swig from a wine bottle at every opportunity.
-Clip

 A sort of pet furball with yellow eyes and a mouth, who often interacted with the presenters but had a rivalry with Yvette for most of Series 1.
 Perhaps most appealing to younger viewers, he sometimes held up signs with people's birthdays.
 On one occasion, Baljit went to Azerbaijan on a charity trip and met some children.
-On another, Baljit had a baby.
+On another, Baljit had twins.

 A large Cockney earthworm who would appear out of plant pots and behind the presenters' sofa.
 Sometimes seen with his wife Mrs. Pasty, cousin Ron, "saucepans" (saucepan lids... kids) and other relatives.
 A worm family sketch in episode 33 of Series 1 was developed into a recurring segment (no pun intended) in Series 2...